“So what are we looking at?” Vicky peered over the platform, careful to not tip over the edge since there was no safety railing.

-Vicky roused.
-“What happened.”
+Vicky roused, “what happened.”

 “Oh.
-I hate it when that happens.
-What now.”
+I hate it when that happens.”

 Ahead, the path split into two tunnels.
-On the left a sign above the tunnel said ‘Polybius’, the right side said ‘Dance of Doom.’
+On the left a sign above the tunnel said ‘Polybius,’ the right side said ‘Dance of Doom.’

 “Dance of Doom it is then,” Kyle announced.

-They headed down the right tunnel which opened into a field of large flat stones with arrows carved into them.
+They headed down the right tunnel which opened into a large field of flat stones with arrows carved into them.
 Each arrow pointed in one of the eight cardinal directions.

 “I don’t get it!
 I never played!”
 Avera hopped back and forth.